h2oai/datatable/docs/api/fexpr/__bool__.rst

     The boolean-cast operator is used by Python whenever it wants to know whether the object is equivalent to a single ``True`` or ``False`` value.
-This is not applicable for a :class:`FExpr`, which represents *stored* computation on a *column* or multiple columns.
+This is not applicable for a :class:`dt.FExpr`, which represents *stored* computation on a *column* or multiple columns.
 As such, an error is raised.